 Thanks for visiting my site!
-I'm so glad that you're here.
+I'm so glad you're here.

 More about me:

-I served on the faculty of the University of Wisconsin-Madison for over 20 years and recently left my position to devote my full professional energy to coaching and consulting.
+I served on the Finance Department faculty in the Wisconsin School of Business at the University of Wisconsin-Madison for over 20 years before leaving my position to devote my full professional energy to coaching and consulting.
 You can find my academic CV here.